kekyo/maplibre-gl-layers/README.md

 // Add the layer after the map finishes loading map.on('load', async () => {
-  // Optional: enable WASM acceleration (falls back to JS when unavailable) await initializeSpriteLayerHost();
+  // Initialize and add SpriteLayer to MapLibre await initializeSpriteLayerHost();
   map.addLayer(spriteLayer);